Ludiès: History

 Ludiès is characteristic of the complexity of co-lordships in the Middle Ages.
 Thus, the Rigaud de Vaudreuil in particular, apart from their seigneury of Trémoulet and a quarter of that of Carlaret, were also half co-lords of Ludiès and Saint-Amadou, it being understood that the other half belonged in joint possession to the King of France, and the other to the Abbey of Saint-Antonin in Pamiers, under the condition of continuing to honor the abbey with a live sparrowhawk on Saint-Antonin's Day.

 Politics and administration

 Territorial division

-The commune of Ludiès is a member of the community of communes called "The Portes d'Ariège Pyrénées", an inter communal organization headquartered in Pamiers.
-It is also a member of other grouped intercommunal groups.
+The commune of Ludiès is a member of the community of communes called "Portes d'Ariège Pyrénées", an inter communal organization headquartered in Pamiers.
+It is also a member of other intercommunal groups.

-Administratively, it belongs to the Ariegè department and Pamiers subprefecture.
+Administratively, it belongs to the Ariegè department and arrondissement of Pamiers.

-Electorally it is under the Pamiers 2 district for electing departmental councillors since the 2015 cantonal rewriting, and the Ariegè second constituency for legislative elections since they were last redrawn in 1986.
+Electorally it is under the canton of Pamiers-2 for electing departmental councillors since the 2015 cantonal rewriting, and the Ariegè second constituency for legislative elections since they were last redrawn in 1986.

-Since February 2005, the mayor has been Danielle Bouche, of the Divers gauche party, characteristic of central Occitanie's socialist tendencies.
+Since February 2005, the mayor has been Danielle Bouché, of the Divers gauche party, characteristic of central Occitanie's socialist tendencies.